 Step one: Weigh your lobsters

 How long to cook a lobster for depends on its weight.
 Before cooking, it’s essential you know how much each lobster weighs.
 You should be able to get this information from the fishmonger and skip this step at home.
-If you didn’t think to ask, you’ll need a sizable set of kitchen scales.
+If you didn’t think to ask, you’ll need a sizeable set of kitchen scales.

 Step two: Choose the right pot